Aveek-Saha/two-phase-commit/README.md

 - The two phase commit protocol is used to maintain consistency across these replicas
 - The Coordinator handles timeouts in the case of unresponsive servers

+The client package has a benchmark which executes 100 of each type of request in parallel and also contains an example of usage.

 ## Running instructions